apache/shenyu-website/blog/SPI-SourceCode-Analysis-MatchStrategy-SPI.md

 ## AbstractMatchStrategy

-Second, let's look at the abstract class `AbstractMatchStrategy`，it has defined a `buildRealData`  method，in this method wrapped various parameters to a unified interface  through the functionality of `ParameterDataFactory`,  which is the factory class of `ParameterData`.
-There supports a variety  types of  parameters , such as `Ip`, `Cookie`, `Header`,`uri`, etc.  Modifications of such parameters will not impact the calling of matching rules of `MatchStrategy`.
+Second, let's look at the abstract class `AbstractMatchStrategy`，it has defined a `buildRealData`  method，In this method it wraps various parameters to a unified interface through the functionality of `ParameterDataFactory`,  which is the factory class of `ParameterData`.
+It supports a variety of types of  parameters , such as `Ip`, `Cookie`, `Header`,`uri`, etc.  Modifications of such parameters will not impact the calling of matching rules of `MatchStrategy`.

 ```java
 public abstract class AbstractMatchStrategy {